Call Us Anytime At (800) 435-7542

 The widespread use of social media among employees has led to increased instances of disciplinary action and even termination as a result of online posts.
 It seems like every week there’s a new story of someone losing their job due to something they said on the internet.

 Read on to learn how you can reduce your chances of being fired for something you said on social media.
-If you have been fired and you believe the firing was unlawful, contact PLBSH at (800) 435-7542 for a free legal consultation with a wrongful termination attorney.
+If you have been fired and you believe the firing was unlawful, contact PLBH at (800) 435-7542 for a free legal consultation with a wrongful termination attorney.

 Beware of Disclosing Confidential Information